emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter2/lesson1.md

 }
 ```

-When you run this script, you will get back a list of ids that are stored in the `artPieces` dictionary.
+When you run this script, you will get back a list of ids (depending on how many you made) that are stored in the `artPieces` dictionary.
 Pick one id and run the following script that fetches a specific art piece, providing the id to it:

 ```cadence
 import Art from "./Art.cdc"